CSCfi/csc-user-guide/docs/apps/ames-stereo.md

 module load ames-stereo
 ```

-You can test Ames Stereo Pipeline loaded successfully with
+You can test that Ames Stereo Pipeline is loaded successfully with

 ```
 stereo -help